top of page

 Laser Scanning

 Laser scanning technology, also known as LiDAR (Light Detection and Ranging), generates three-dimensional models of surveyed areas with exceptional accuracy by employing laser beams to measure distances.
-The technology has various applications, including flood risk mapping, infrastructure design, and slope stability analysis.
+The technology has applications, including flood risk mapping, infrastructure design, and slope stability analysis.

 GIS Mapping

 GIS mapping software enables the integration, analysis, and interpretation of topographic survey data by creating detailed representations of surveyed areas.
-The software allows for the identification of spatial patterns, relationships, and trends, providing valuable insights for various applications.
+The software allows for the identification of spatial patterns, relationships, and trends, providing valuable insights for applications.

 Artificial Intelligence (AI)